Generalized splines on arbitrary graphs: Definitions and foundational results

 \begin{proof} The trivial generalized spline $\spl{1}{}$ is in $R_{G}$ by Proposition \ref{ring proof}.
 Let $r \in R$ be the element $r = \spl{p}{v}$.
 Then define $\spl{p^v}{}$ to be the generalized spline $\spl{p^v}{} = \spl{p}{} - r \spl{1}{}$.
 (There is a unique element in the ring $R_{G}$ that satisfies this equation.)
 By construction we have

 This proves the claim. \end{proof}

 The previous result could lead us to consider $R$-module bases of generalized splines; see the open questions in Section \ref{section: open}.
 Instead, we combine it with a result of Rose's to relate the generalized splines that vanish at a particular vertex to the syzygies of the module generated by the edge--ideals.
+(Schumaker also implicitly considered syzygies in an earlier work on splines \cite{Schu1}.)

 \begin{corollary} Suppose $G$ is the dual graph of a hereditary polyhedral complex $\Delta$ and that $R$ is the polynomial ring $\mathbb{R}[x_1, x_2, \ldots, x_d]$.
 For each edge $e$ in $G$, let $\ell_e$ be an affine form generating the polynomials vanishing on the intersection of faces in $\Delta$ corresponding to $e$.
 Define $\alpha$ to be the function $\alpha(e) = \langle \ell_e^{r+1} \rangle$ for each edge $e$ and let